The Law on Rounding Work Hours in California

 Employers cannot create a rounding policy on a whim.
 Nor can they apply their rounding policy on an ad hoc basis, just because it might benefit them in a particular pay period.
 Otherwise, the employer risks the appearance that their policy was adopted for the purpose of underpaying their workers.

-In applying these rules, courts have approved policies that round to the nearest tenth of an hour.6 At least one federal court has upheld an employer’s policy of rounding to the nearest 15 minutes.7
+In applying these rules, courts have approved policies that round to the nearest tenth of an hour.9

-Likewise, both federal and state agencies take the position that employers may round to the nearest five minutes, six minutes, or quarter-hour for purposes of calculating the number of hours worked.8
+Likewise, both federal and state agencies take the position that employers may round to the nearest five minutes, six minutes, or quarter-hour for purposes of calculating the number of hours worked.10

-An issue closely related to rounding disputes involves the employer’s obligation to track and pay for very small periods of work beyond work hours.
-Federal wage and hour laws generally do not require employers to track insubstantial or insignificant periods of time beyond the scheduled working hours.9 The Supreme Court described these periods “negligible” and held:
+An issue closely related to rounding disputes involves the employer’s obligation to track and pay for very small periods of work beyond scheduled hours.
+Under federal wage and hour law, employers generally do not have to track insubstantial or insignificant periods of time beyond the scheduled working hours.16 The United States Supreme Court described these periods as “negligible” and held:

 When the matter in issue concerns only a few seconds or minutes of work beyond the scheduled working hours, such trifles may be disregarded.

-Federal courts consider three factors to determine whether time can be disregarded as de minimus:
+Federal courts weigh three factors to decide whether time can be disregarded as de minimis:

 - The administrative difficulty of recording the additional time;